Zwitterion: Betaines and similar compounds

+Nucleotides

+Containing both amines or imines and phosphoric acid groups, the nucleotides such as AMP, ADP, and ATP exist significantly as zwitterions, although the positive and negative charges are not necessarily balanced.

 Conjugated zwitterions

 Strongly polarized conjugated compounds (conjugated zwitterions) are typically very reactive, share diradical character, activate strong bonds and small molecules, and serve as transient intermediates in catalysis.
 Donor-acceptor entities are of vast use in photochemistry (photoinduced electron transfer), organic electronics, switching and sensing.